AqueM/Curse-of-Love/Game/Characters/Servius.md

 5. what are their habits around food? preferred foods, habits around snacking, quirks around eating?

 6. how does the Character laugh, if they laugh at all?
 What makes them laugh?
+Servius is too tense to laugh genuinely.
+He only chuckles awkwardly sometimes, like at Gwyn's terrible jokes.
 7. how do they treat their equipment?
 Is it well-taken off?

 8. does the Character have any unusual equipment or tools